R. J. Archer

-Rush James "R. J." Archer II (born August 5, 1987) is a former American football quarterback.
-He went undrafted in the 2010 NFL Draft, afterwards signing with the Minnesota Vikings of the National Football League (NFL).
+Rush James "R. J." Archer II (born August 5, 1987) is an American former professional football quarterback who played in the Arena Football League (AFL) and Canadian Football League (CFL).
+He played college football for the William & Mary Tribe.
+Archer went undrafted in the 2010 NFL draft, afterwards signing with the Minnesota Vikings of the National Football League (NFL).

-High school
+Early life

 Archer was a three-year starter at Albemarle High School.
 He holds the school's record for passing yards (4,568), touchdown passes (41), completions, and attempts.

-College
+College career

 Archer enrolled at The College of William & Mary and was redshirted his first year, during which time he ran the scout team.
 During the 2006 and 2007 seasons, he changed positions from quarterback to wide receiver, where he totaled 69 receptions.
 In 2008, he moved back to quarterback, but was not the full-time starter until the 2009 season when he threw for 16 touchdowns and nine interceptions.

-College career statistics
+College statistics

 Professional career

-Archer was rated the 17th best quarterback in the 2010 NFL Draft by NFLDraftScout.com.
+Archer was rated the 17th best quarterback in the 2010 NFL draft by NFLDraftScout.com.

-Archer went undrafted in the 2010 NFL Draft, but was signed by the Vikings as an undrafted free agent.
+Archer went undrafted in the 2010 NFL draft, but was signed by the Vikings as an undrafted free agent.
 He was released prior to training camp on June 29.
 On November 10, 2010, Archer signed with the Spokane Shock of the Arena Football League.